Hong Wi

 Flow is part of Google Labs, where products get built fast, shipped fast, and sometimes killed fast.
 Joining a Labs team is a real gamble.
 Your product can get shut down in months, and you're left scrambling.
 But the upside (the learning, the ownership, the raw pace of building) was everything I'd been craving.

 I often get asked why.
-Here's the framework I live by: will I regret not doing this at 80?
+Here's the framework I live by: will I regret not going for it at 80?

 If I had stayed on my old team, I would have been comfortable.
 Good work-life balance.
 Financially stable (and not paying CA taxes 💸).
 But I would have spent years wondering what could have been.
 That thought scared me more than any weekly flight, more than the thousands burned on commuting, more than the exhaustion.

-I don't just love what I'm building.
-I believe this chapter is making me a better engineer, a better person, and preparing me for entrepreneurship, which is my ultimate goal.
-This commute, this chapter; it's not the destination.
+I believe this chapter is making me a better engineer, a better version of myself, and preparing me for entrepreneurship.
+That's my ultimate goal.
+This commute, this chapter.
+It's not the destination.
 It's the foundation.

 2025 has been the most transformative year of my life.
 Let's see what 2026 looks like.